Bankers in Swiss trial for helping 'Putin's wallet'

 Swiss authorities have worked hard in recent years to move away from the image of Switzerland as a country in which even the dirtiest money from the most brutalist dictator or most corrupt businessman can be washed whiter than white.

-Mr Roldugin's questionable money was first revealed, not by Swiss investigators, but by the Panama Papers, which in 2016 exposed a trail of Russian money extending around the world.
+Mr Roldugin's questionable money was first revealed, not by Swiss investigators, but by journalists, including a team from BBC Panorama, involved in an international investigation of the Panama Papers data leak organised by the International Consortium of Investigative Journalists in 2016.

+They discovered evidence of suspicious transactions involving Mr Roldugin's offshore companies worth hundreds of millions of dollars, as well as his Swiss bank accounts.

 Only after that evidence appeared did Swiss prosecutors launch their own investigation.
-Their indictment, now before the court in Zurich, suggests the musician was acting as "Putin's wallet", channelling funds via bogus companies in the Cayman Islands and Panama into Gazprombank in Zurich.
+Their indictment, now before the court in Zurich, suggests the musician was acting as "Putin's wallet", channelling funds via bogus companies in Cyprus and Panama into Gazprombank in Zurich.

 The four accused are charged with failing the "due diligence" test, in not checking - or turning a blind eye to - the real source of his money.
 They have all pleaded not guilty.